cysouw/diathesis/text/c04_summaryEpi.md

 ## Evidentiality {#sec:epithesis-evidentiality}

-The grammatical marking of ~~evidentiality~~, i.e. linguistic structure by which the speaker indicates the evidence for the stated utterance, has been observed in languages all over the world.
+The grammatical marking of ~~evidentiality~~ is a linguistic structure by which the speaker indicates the evidence for the stated utterance.
+It has been observed in languages all over the world.
 In German, grammaticalised evidentials exist in various variants.
-The German names for these categories distinguish between *Inferenz* for inferential evidentials and *Evidenz* for direct evidentials.
+As for the German names for these categories, I propose to distinguish between *Inferenz* for inferential evidentials and *Evidenz* for direct evidentials.

 ### *Imperfektinferenz* (*scheinen+zu‑Infinitiv*) {#sec:summary-imperfektinferenz}